ritterbush/turing-machines/README.md

 ## Running a Turing machine implementation

-For Haskell files, first [install GHC](https://www.haskell.org/ghcup/) on your system.
-Then compile a `.hs` file with `ghc DataSet.hs --make -o TuringDataSet` where the final argument is the name of the executable to be created.
+For Haskell files, first [install GHC](https://www.haskell.org/ghcup/).
+Then compile a `.hs` file with
+    ghc DataSet.hs --make -o TuringDataSet where the final argument is the name of the executable to be created.
 And run it:
-`./TuringDataSet`
+    ./TuringDataSet